RaghadDawoud/Alzheimers-MRI-Classification/README.md

 - Training accuracy: ~96%
 - Validation accuracy: ~98%
 - Best model restored from epoch 7
+- In addition to high overall accuracy, the use of oversampling and data augmentation significantly improved the recall for each class, especially for the **minority classes**, leading to better detection of Mild Demented and Demented cases.

 ---